surfliner/surfliner-mirror/CONTRIBUTING.md

 If you are uncertain, bring other contributors into the conversation by assigning them as a reviewer.

+#### Code Style

+We attempt to follow consistent code styles throughout the project.
+Information about our style guide is at [`.styles`][styles], and normally takes the form of configuration for automated linters.
+Suggestions for changes to the style guide are welcome as _stand-alone_ merge requests suggesting the appropriate changes.
+Please describe the motivation for the change in your commit message.

+For Ruby, we have a project-wide `rubocop` configuration at [`.styles/rubocop_surfliner.yml`][rubocop].
+To run automated style checks, do `bundle exec rubocop` from any product directory.

 [principles]: https://ucnet.universityofcalifornia.edu/working-at-uc/our-values/principles-of-community.html
 [monorepo]: https://trunkbaseddevelopment.com/monorepos/
 [mono-vs-multi]: http://www.gigamonkeys.com/mono-vs-multi/